rundsk/dsk/README.md

 The backend provides the following API endpoints.
 JSON responses use the [JSend](https://labs.omniti.com/labs/jsend) format.

+`GET /api/v1`,
+returns the version and backend health status.

 `GET /api/v1/tree`,
 get the full design definitions tree as a nested tree of nodes.